Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes this powerful?

-If you had the chance to sit down and talk with a blogger making $40k a month, and having real proof, would you download his free eBook showing you their “secrets”?
+If you had the chance to sit down and talk with a blogger making $40k a month, and having real proof, would you download his free ebook showing you his “secrets”?
 For most aspiring bloggers, this claim would sound BALLONEY.
 But let’s not forget who’s behind this – John Chow – and how long it took him to reach this exposure, popularity and income.
 No pain, no gain!

 Plus, I like his promise: “Just for signing up, you will be entered to win an Apple iPad!“